 Summary and My Work

 I provide CBT for phobias along with exposure therapy if desired.
-In my integrative therapy practice, I mix mindfulness techniques to help you feel comfortable and speed up the process.
+In my integrative therapy practice, I mix mindfulness techniques to help you feel comfortable and speed up the process and other specific methods such as therapy for panic disorder.
 If you have specific questions about how this method may work for you or a loved one, please feel free to contact me or schedule a consultation anytime.

 author avatar